ollo69/ha_tuya_custom/README.md

 - **Max target temperature**: set the maximum allowed `target temperature` for the entity.

+- **Sensor for current temperature**: any HA sensor entity that provide `current temperature`, used when not available from device.

 ## Device parameters (configuration.yaml)

 Configuration of device parameter using `configuration.yaml` is not supported anymore.
 Use integration options for this.
+Please note that option previously set in configuration file will not be loaded anymore and must be configured again from integration page.